Definitions of fascism: Robert Paxton

+Paxton at first hesitated in embracing the application of the term fascism to the Trump movement—initially diagnosing the phenomena as an advanced and fairly unique form of populist plutocracy.
+Paxton later recanted his hesitation to use the term to describe Trumpism, in 2021, revising his opinion to state that—in view of Trump's performance and of his January 6th denialism—he thinks that Trumpism is a form of fascism, noting that, "The label now seems not just acceptable but necessary."

 Stanley G. Payne

 Historian of fascism Stanley G. Payne created a lengthy list of characteristics to identify fascism in 1995: in summary form, there are three main strands.
 First, Payne's "fascist negations" refers to such typical policies as anti-communism and anti-liberalism.
 Second, "fascist goals" include a nationalist dictatorship and an expanded empire.
 Third, "fascist style", is seen in its emphasis on violence and authoritarianism, and its exultation of men above women, and young above old.